Architects in ChargeLachlan Shepherd, James Donaldson, Kang Gao

 Interior DesignerSweden Interiors

-From the architect.
+Text description provided by the architects.
 In the first briefing meeting with our clients Angie, Vic and their Dalmatian Pirate, Angie's main brief requirement was that she wanted people to walk in and say/think "holy f***"...

 It was conceived as a place for entertaining, whereby the owners regularly have guests stay including family and friends from within Australia and abroad.
 Thus, the house had to function firstly as a home to its two full-time occupants (and their Dalmatian) and secondly as a luxury hotel; each guest bedroom is provided with its own ensuite and robe areas, so essentially their guests can "check-in" to their own space before moving into the main living zones of the house.